01-edu/public/subjects/ai/nlp-spacy/README.md

 # Exercise 6: Part-of-speech tags

-The goal od this exercise is to learn to use the Part-of-speech tags (**POS TAG**) using Spacy.
-As explained in wikipedia, the POS TAG is the process of marking up a word in a text (corpus) as corresponding to a particular part of speech, based on both its definition and its context.
+The goal of this exercise is to learn to use the Part-of-speech tags (**POS TAG**) using `spaCy`.
+As explained on Wikipedia, the POS TAG is the process of marking up a word in a text (corpus) as corresponding to a particular part of speech, based on both its definition and its context.

 Example